hgl/acmehugger/docs/Reference.md

 ## Hooks

-Whenever a certificate is issued or renewed, ACME Hugger will call executables in the hooks directory (`/usr/share/acmehugger/hook.d` by default) with the following environment variables set:
+Whenever a certificate is issued or renewed, ACME Hugger will call each executable in the hooks directory (`/usr/share/acmehugger/hook.d` by default) in turn (sorted by file name) with the following environment variables set:

 | Names |
 | --- |